-1. The functions of the Committee on Elections shall be:

-- a.
-To determine the eligibility of persons to vote, and the eligibility of persons to be elected to various bodies, including restrictions, if any; to note persons on leave as this affects various elections; and to orient new faculty members concerning their privileges; - b.
-To prepare recommendations concerning the above matters and any other matters germane to elections and submit them to the Senate for action; - c.
-To conduct elections for membership on the following standing committees of the University Senate: - 1) The Committee on Tenure, Promotion and Dismissal; - 2) The Faculty Grievance Committee; - 3) Committee on Contractual Arrangements; - 4) The Strategic Planning Committee. - 2.
-The Committee on Elections shall consist of four Senators serving staggered terms of two years.
+- 1. The functions of the Committee on Elections shall be: - To determine the eligibility of persons to vote, and the eligibility of persons to be elected to various bodies, including restrictions, if any; to note persons on leave as this affects various elections; and to orient new faculty members concerning their privileges; - To prepare recommendations concerning the above matters and any other matters germane to elections and submit them to the Senate for action; - c.
+To conduct elections for membership on the following standing committees of the University Senate: - 1) The Committee on Tenure, Promotion and Dismissal; - 2) The Faculty Grievance Committee; - 3) Committee on Contractual Arrangements; - 4) The Strategic Planning Committee; - 5) To conduct elections for the Faculty Handbook Editor and Faculty Ombudsman. - The Committee on Elections shall consist of four Senators serving staggered terms of two years.
 New members, including the Chairperson, shall be recommended from the membership of the new Senate by the Executive Committee of the prior Senate, for approval at the May meeting; - 3.
 In discharging its duties, the Committee on Elections shall prepare recommendations concerning the above matters and any other matters germane to elections and shall submit them to the Senate for action.
 (In preparing these recommendations, the Committee on Elections shall indicate whether or not an election necessitates a majority of a quorum.)